abhirama24/School/README.md

 <p align="center">
   <img width="600" height="500" src="https://raw.githubusercontent.com/abhirama24/School/master/MAIN.JPG">
 </p>
-From this page USer can navigate into their respective sections.
+From this page User can navigate into their respective sections.

 #### Staff Portal
 Here there are 2 options,new user and existing user.